mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 ## Final Notes

 {% include verse.html
-text="For thus said the Lord YHWH, the Holy One of Israel, “You will be saved in returning and rest.
-Your strength will be in quietness and in confidence.”
+text="For thus said the Lord YHWH, the Holy One of Israel, “**You will be saved in returning and rest.** Your strength will be in quietness and in confidence.”
 You refused ..." verse="Isaiah 30:15"
+%}

+{% include verse.html
+text="**There is nothing better for a man than that he should eat and drink, and make his soul enjoy good in his labor.** This also I saw, that it is from the hand of God. [...]
+For to the man who pleases him, God gives wisdom, knowledge, and joy; but to the sinner he gives travail, to gather and to heap up, that he may give to him who pleases God." verse="Ecclesiastes 2:24,26"
 %}

 {% include verse.html